TD Place Stadium: History

-In the late 1990s, the stadium was threatened with demolition when then-city councillor (and future Ottawa mayor) Jim Watson led a drive by the municipal government to allow a private developer to reconfigure Lansdowne Park.
-The proposals submitted all called for residences to be built on the site of the football stadium.
-Massive public opposition and the realization that the end of the stadium would mean the end of hopes to return CFL football to the capital led the regional government to step in to end the scheme.
+In the late 1990s, the stadium was threatened with demolition when the then-city councillor (and future Ottawa mayor) Jim Watson led a drive by the municipal government to allow a private developer to reconfigure Lansdowne Park.
+All the proposals submitted called for residences to be built on the site of the football stadium.
+Massive public opposition and the realization that the end of the stadium would mean the end of hopes for returning CFL football to the capital led the regional government to step in to end the scheme.

-In 2001, one year before the Ottawa Renegades began play, the stadium was the first in the CFL to have a next-generation artificial playing surface (FieldTurf) installed.
+In 2001, one year before the Ottawa Renegades began play, the stadium became the first in the CFL to have a next-generation artificial playing surface (FieldTurf) installed.

 For many years, the stadium was known as Lansdowne Park, after the fairgrounds in which it was located.
 It was renamed in 1993 to honour Frank Clair, coach and general manager for the Ottawa Rough Riders during the 1960s and 1970s.